 EEA Agencies - As a component for achieving net zero, the Commonwealth must reduce gross greenhouse gas (“GHG”) emissions to at least 85% below the 1990 baseline level in 2050.
 Therefore, rather than solely investing in and installing new pipe infrastructure through the GSEPs, the GSEPs should determine where repairing leak-prone pipe is the better long-term financial and environmental choice.

-Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation; HEET (with clarification); PowerOptions; Liberty (retirement only); National Grid (retirement only)
+Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation; HEET (with clarification); PowerOptions; Liberty (retirement only); National Grid (retirement only); Jonathan Buonocore (with clarification)

 Supporting Statements: